bodenmoraski/DeepEthos/README.md

 - Store and view responses for comparison
 - Multiple pre-defined ethical scenarios
 - Command-line interface for running scenarios and viewing responses
+- Database management tools for clearing and backing up responses

 ## Requirements